vrsreeganesh/vrsreeganesh.github.io/README.md

 <!-- AUV = AUV = AUV = AUV = AUV = AUV -->
 <!-- AUV = AUV = AUV = AUV = AUV = AUV -->
 <!-- AUV = AUV = AUV = AUV = AUV = AUV -->
-### Autonomous Underwater Vehicles: A Perception \& Control Approach
+### Autonomous Underwater Vehicles: A Perception & Control Approach
 This project leverages my expertise in signal processing, reinforcement learning, software development, and deep learning.
 The primary objective is to design and implement, from scratch, a simulation and AUV signal processing pipeline.
-This pipeline aims to enable a reconnaissance/surveillance AUV to autonomously monitor underwater areas and identify unobserved or foreign objects within the water space.
+This pipeline aims to enable a reconnaissance/surveillance AUV to autonomously monitor underwater areas and identify unobserved or foreign objects within the "water"-space.
 The project is currently under development, but you can explore its progress at [AUV Repository](https://github.com/vrsreeganesh/AUV/tree/main).